Lectures on Statistics in Theory: Prelude to Statistics in Practice

 \section{Probability, probability density, likelihood}

-These are key building blocks in both frequentist and Bayesian statistics, and it is crucial distinguish among them.
-In the following we let $x$ be an observed quantity; sometimes we use $n$ if the observation is integer-valued and we want to emphasize that (to aging Fortran programmers).
-A {\em ``(statistical) model''} is an equation specifying probabilities or probability densities for observing $x$.
-We use $\mu$ for parameters (sometimes vector-valued) in the model.
+These are key building blocks in both frequentist and Bayesian statistics, and it is crucial to distinguish among them.
+In the following, we let $x$ be an observed quantity; sometimes we use $n$ if the observation is integer-valued and we want to emphasize that (to aging Fortran programmers).
+A {\em ``(statistical) model''} is an expression specifying probabilities or probability densities for observing $x$.
+Here we use $\mu$ for parameters (sometimes vector-valued) in the model.
+(In the statistical literature, $\theta$ is more common.)

 In Bayesian statistics, the parameters themselves are considered to be ``random variables''.
 The notation for such a general model is $p(x|\mu)$, where the vertical line (read ``given'') means conditional probability, conditional on a particular value of $\mu$.
-(In the statistical literature, $\theta$ is more common.)
 In frequentist statistics, typically the dependence on $\mu$ is not a proper conditional probability, and thus many experts advocate using notation with a semi-colon: $p(x\/;\mu)$.
-The modern text by George Casella and Roger Berger ~\cite{casellabergerbook} (p.\ 86) however uses the vertical line for ``given'' in the context where the parameter is not a random variable being conditioned on.
+The modern text by George Casella and Roger Berger~\cite{casellabergerbook} (p.\ 86) however uses the vertical line for ``given'' in the context where the parameter is not a random variable being conditioned on.
 I do not know of any examples where this causes trouble, so at the risk of offending some, I use a vertical line throughout for both Bayesian and frequentist models.
 Then the most common examples in HEP are:

 \begin{itemize} \item Binomial probability for $\non$ successes out of $\ntot$ trials (Section~\ref{sec-binomial}):

 \item Poisson probability for $n$ events to be observed:

 \item Gaussian probability {\em density} function (pdf):